 Since the interventions were exercise bouts, investigators were not blinded.
-Studies were included if they were published in peer-reviewed journals, or were available in conference proceedings, theses or dissertations.
-A broad range of sources for study inclusion where chosen to minimize the risk of small study effects, which can occur if only published studies are included.
+Studies were included if they were published in peer-reviewed journals or were available in conference proceedings, theses, or dissertations.
+A broad range of sources for study inclusion were chosen to minimise the risk of small study effects, which can occur if only published studies are included.